-You can get devices to take the place of missing parts of your body.

-- Surgical implants......No charge (including, but not limited to, cochlear implants) - Artificial limbs or eyes......No charge - The first pair of contact lenses or eye glasses when needed after a covered and medically necessary eye surgery......No charge - Breast prostheses following a mastectomy No charge semi-rigid supportive device used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body, or which limits or stops motion of a weak or diseased body part.....No charge
+You can get devices to take the place of missing parts of body. of your ◆ Surgical implants(including, but not limited to, cochlear implants) No charge ♦ Artificial limbs or eyes No charge ◆ The first pair of contact lenses or eye glasses when needed after a covered and medically necessary eye surgery No charge Breast prostheses following a mastectomy ◆ Prosthetic devices to restore a method of speaking when required as a result of a laryngectomy ♦ Therapeutic shoes and inserts designed to treat foot complications due to diabetes No charge ◆ Certain types of orthotics (braces, boots, splints).
+Covered services include the initial purchase, fitting, and repair of a custom made rigid or semi-rigid supportive device used to support, align, prevent, or correct deformities or to improve the function of movable parts of the body, or which limits or stops motion of a weak or diseased body part No charge ♦ Colostomy supplies No charge ♦ Supplies needed to take care of these devices .
+No charge